tokenpage/yieldseeker-contracts/README.md

 While the system is designed to be as trustless as possible, it operates under a specific trust model:

 #### 1. Trust in the YieldSeeker Server
 The server is an authorized `agentOperator`.
-While it **cannot steal funds** (it cannot call `withdrawTokenToUser` or approve tokens to arbitrary addresses), it has the power to:
+While it **cannot steal funds** (it cannot call `withdrawBaseAssetToUser` or approve tokens to arbitrary addresses), it has the power to:
 - **Griefing**: The server could execute sub-optimal swaps or enter/exit vault positions frequently to waste gas.
 - **Stale Cache**: If a server key is revoked in the Factory, the wallet must be `syncFromFactory()` to stop trusting it.
 The `AdapterRegistry` pause serves as the primary mitigation for this.